R3Conclave/ccl-documentation/user-guide/docs/conclavepass-sample.md

 ### Functions

-The functions component consists of a typescript that provides methods that you can use to add, query, get, and remove entries within the user's database.
+The functions component consists of a typescript module that provides methods that you can use to add, query, get, and remove entries within the user's database.
 This component requires access to the unencrypted database, and therefore, to ensure privacy, runtime encryption is used by hosting the functions within Conclave Cloud in the Conclave Functions service.